-Following the success of the 2016 NYMAZ SEND Music Network Gathering, we’re delighted to present another fantastic lineup of speakers for 2017!
+Following the success of last year’s NYMAZ SEND Music Network Gathering, we’re delighted to present another fantastic lineup of speakers for 2017!
 We invite you to join us at the serene open spaces at Pavilions of Harrogate.

 Where: Pavilions of Harrogate, Great Yorkshire Showground, Harrogate, HG2 8NZ